Agent Skills: TypeScript Quality Gate

 Description

 Runs TypeScript/JavaScript code quality checks.
-Use when checking TypeScript or JavaScript quality, linting, or running tests.
+Use when checking TypeScript or JavaScript quality, linting, running tests, validating TypeScript code, or running TS/JS checks.
 Covers formatting and linting with biome, type checking with tsc, and test execution with bun test.

 TypeScript Quality Gate